puppetlabs/iac/_lifeofinternatpuppet/post_4.md

 In addition to this, I also learnt about merge back and pull request method to release the version 6.3.0 for the [puppetlabs-accounts](https://forge.puppet.com/modules/puppetlabs/accounts/6.3.0) module.

 The issue was raised during the release and tag process, Daiana contacted Paula and Ciaran to solve the issue of missing version 6.3.0 on the tags branch of the puppetlabs-accounts module on Github.
 This was fixed by using the tag command.
-Then, Daiana continued the session with me and the new verison 6.3.0 for the puppetlabs-accounts was released successfully...
+Then, Daiana continued the session with me and the new verison 6.3.0 for the puppetlabs-accounts was released successfully.
 Great work team, happy days :)

 I then meet with Joanne Best, who is another HR manager at Puppet and we both had a great introductory session.
 Lovely to meet you Joanne :)